phiweger/clonepool/writing/draft.md

 tested positive, all samples in the pool need individual retesting, which becomes ineffective at a higher proportion of positive samples.
 Here, we report a new pooling protocol that mitigates this problem by replicating samples across multiple pools.
-The resulting "pool address" allows the sample status to be resolved more often than with traditional pooling.
+The resulting pool set allows the sample status to be resolved more often than with traditional pooling.
 At 2% prevalence and 20 samples per pool, our protocol increases screening capacity by factors of 5 and 2 compared to individual testing and traditional pooling,